 Although there are various therapeutic approaches, generally speaking, therapists do not tell their clients what to do or create the solutions for the client but rather have more of a co-creating role where they mirror back the responses from the client to reach mutual conclusions about the best steps to take for the client.

 Therapy can be challenging, insightful and revealing and can often bring a range of emotions and feelings to the surface.
 The role of a trained therapist is to support the client through their journey at a pace that is appropriate and thoughtful, taking into account the clients needs.

-Before starting therapy, we can arrange to meet for an initial consultation session.
+Before starting therapy, we can arrange to meet for a consultation session.

 Sessions are normally held weekly or twice weekly, for 50 minutes.
 I offer both short term and open ended contracts, this can be discussed at the consultation session to see what may suit you best.

-The locations are within easy reach of public transport links and in close proximity to Old Street, Bethnal Green, Bishopsgate, Aldgate, Moorgate as well as other parts of the City and East London.
+My practice is centrally located and is in close proximity to Liverpool Street, Old Street, Bethnal Green, Aldgate as well as other parts of the City and East London.

 Training, qualifications & experience

 As well as working in private practice, I also currently provide psychotherapeutic services in voluntary settings (MIND) and statutory organisations.